shivanic999/Goldman-Sachs-FinTech-Engineering/README.md

 # Goldman-Sachs-FinTech-Engineering

+Crack leaked password database
 Analyze results and propose uplifts to controls and policies